Evidlo/remarkable_printer/README.md

 #### OSX (manual)

 See [Add a network printer by its IP address](https://support.apple.com/guide/mac-help/add-a-printer-on-mac-mh14004/mac).
-Choose `HP Jetdirect` for the protocol.
+Use `10.11.99.1` for the address and `HP Jetdirect` for the protocol.

 #### Windows (manual)